shabtronic/FFT-Reverb/README.md

 Hoping that the springs store the historical impulse information and make it sound like a delay based reverb, but without the mode resonance of a delay line.

+Acutal Implementation

+Turns out - no need for springs on the phase - just adding random noise to the phase acts as diffusion.
+Sounds pretty good all round - super smooth and clean.

+With small FFT sizes, it turns into a modulation mess tho!

+Implemented with 2 overlapping FFTs, sin window e.t.c.

+I choose the next POT FFT size based on the delay/window size.